mdeff/pygsp_tutorial_graphsip/README.md

 [point_clouds]: https://nbviewer.jupyter.org/github/mdeff/pygsp_tutorial_graphsip/blob/outputs/notebooks/06_point_clouds.ipynb
 [neuroscience]: https://nbviewer.jupyter.org/github/mdeff/pygsp_tutorial_graphsip/blob/outputs/notebooks/07_neuroscience.ipynb

-The content is inspired by the following resources.
+The content is inspired by the following resources:

 * A [tutorial][ntds_tutorial] and an [assignment][ntds_assignment] from the course [A Network Tour of Data Science][ntds] taught at EPFL.
 * The [tutorials from the PyGSP documentation][pygsp_tutorials].